Logan Brown

-Logan Mathers Brown (born March 5, 1998) is an American professional ice hockey player for the Ontario Reign of the American Hockey League (AHL) while under contract to the Los Angeles Kings of the National Hockey League (NHL).
+Logan Mathers Brown (born March 5, 1998) is an American professional ice hockey player who is currently an unrestricted free agent.
+He most recently played for the Ontario Reign of the American Hockey League (AHL) while under contract to the Los Angeles Kings of the National Hockey League (NHL).
 He was selected in the first round, 11th overall, by the Ottawa Senators in the 2016 NHL entry draft, and has also played with the St. Louis Blues.

 Playing career

 Youth

 Brown played minor ice hockey in St. Louis and Indiana where his father, former NHL All-Star Jeff Brown, was coaching.
 He participated in the 2010 and 2011 Quebec International Pee-Wee Hockey Tournaments with his St. Louis team.

 Junior

 Niagara IceDogs

 Brown was selected by the Niagara IceDogs of the OHL in the first round (sixth overall) in the 2014 OHL Priority Selection.
 However, he was traded to the Windsor Spitfires for six draft picks.

 Windsor Spitfires

 Brown skated at the NTDP Evaluation Camp, but ultimately decided to play in the Ontario Hockey League for the 2014–15 season.
 Brown appeared in his first game with the Windsor Spitfires on September 28, 2014, scoring a goal against Justin Nichols of the Guelph Storm in a 2–1 loss.
 On October 9, Brown registered his first multi-point game in the OHL, recording two assists in a 5–4 win over the Peterborough Petes.
 On January 4, Brown recorded his first multi-goal game, scoring twice in a 5–4 victory over the Mississauga Steelheads.
 Overall, Brown finished his rookie season with 17 goals and 43 points in 56 games, however, the rebuilding Spitfires finished in last place in the Western Conference and failed to qualify for the playoffs.

 During the 2015–16 season, Brown set a career high with four points in a game, scoring a goal and earning three assists in a 5–3 win over the Flint Firebirds on January 21, 2016.
 Brown would record another four point game later in the season, again scoring a goal and adding three assists in a 6–4 win over the Kitchener Rangers on March 17.
 On February 28, Brown recorded the first hat-trick of his career, scoring three goals against Brandon Halverson of the Sault Ste.
 Marie Greyhounds in a 4–3 victory.
 Brown finished the season with 74 points, the second highest total on the team, as he scored 21 goals and added 53 assists in 59 games.
 Brown appeared in his first OHL playoff game on March 24, 2016, earning an assist in a 6–5 overtime loss to the Kitchener Rangers.
 In the fourth game of the series, with the Spitfires facing elimination, Brown recorded four assists in a 5–4 overtime win.
 Overall, Brown earned six points, all assists, in five playoff games.